PP4E: Updates Page

 To do better, fetch this updated ViewWindows.py, and copy it into your book example tree's PP4E\Internet\Email\PyMailGUI folder.
 It simply catches the Tk library exception, displays a popup and stack trace, and continues, so that thread-busy locks are released.
 Search for "1.5" in the file for more on the changes; the too-large Unicode character also triggers a Tk exception in other places (e.g., viewing the text part later), but these are already caught and reported with popups, and don't impact thread locks.

 Unrelated room for improvement: additional PyMailGUI changes to support POP over SSL, SMTP over SSL/TLS, and POP servers that limit logins by time (thereby perhaps requiring a single persistent login instead of one login per transaction) are in progress, but are also suggested exercise.
 Accounts on outlook.com are the motivation for these mods.
 The first two (SSL/TLS) are now supported in Python's libs, but not yet in PyMailGUI; see Python manuals for usage details.
+This also eventually found its way into the standalone release.

 Update, Oct-1-15: it's now also been verified that this patch and the 1.4 examples release suffice to make the book examples mentioned here work under Python 3.5, per its final 3.5.0 release.